utep-cs-systems-courses/project1-shell-bryanramos/shell/README.md

 * **|**: pipe
 * accepts other typical commands in bash like ls, dir, sort, etc.

-To run the shell, enter the shell folder using cd shell.
-Then run either ./shell.py or python3 shell.py in either WSL, Linux or Mac OS.
+To run the shell, enter either ./shell.py or python3 shell.py in either WSL, Linux or Mac OS.

 You can change the prompt string by specifying the shell variable PS1.
 For example, if you type the following in Bash: